darrenjw/scala-course/exercises/Stats.md

 * The IRLS function is illustrative rather than efficient.
 There are many way in which the code could be made more efficient.
 We will start with the weight matrix, `W`.
 This is an `n` x `n` matrix, which is bad-news if `n` is large.
 But it's diagonal, so it could easily be represented by an `n`-vector.
 Modify the code to make `W` a vector rather than a matrix, and check it gives the same results as the previous version.
 Time it on some big problems to see if it's perceptibly faster.
 * (optional) Google the efficient implementation of IRLS (using QR decomposition), and implement it.
 Check it works and that it's faster.

+### 3. Scala-Glm library

+I've created a small library for fitting linear and generalised linear models, based on the code examples from this course.
+See the [scala-glm](https://github.com/darrenjw/scala-glm) repo for further details.
+Try it out and make sure you know how it works.

 #### eof